reactjs/react-docgen/README.md

 # react-docgen [![Build Status](https://travis-ci.org/reactjs/react-docgen.svg?branch=master)](https://travis-ci.org/reactjs/react-docgen)

-`react-docgen` is a CLI and toolbox to help extracting information from React components, and generate documentation from it.
+`react-docgen` is a CLI and toolbox to help extracting information from [React][] components, and generate documentation from it.

-It uses [recast][] to parse the source into an AST and provides methods to process this AST to extract the desired information.
+It uses [recast][] and [babylon][] to parse the source into an AST and provides methods to process this AST to extract the desired information.
 The output / return value is a JSON blob / JavaScript object.

-It provides a default implementation for React components defined via `React.createClass`.
+It provides a default implementation for React components defined via `React.createClass` or [ES2015 class definitions][classes].
 These component definitions must follow certain guidelines in order to be analyzable (see below for more info).

 ## Install